dezeroku/serverless-scheduler/README.md

 ### TODOs
-* Setup Github Actions instead of relying on private CI
 * Add a script or different utility that would allow initial setup without directly changing the db entries to add the users (admin panel basically)
 * Write tests
 * Support for additional notification methods (SMS, messenger, application?)